thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

 <!-- actual -->
 ```

 The properties on the `svg` element were incorrect, and the first `path` child element was wrong as well.
-Instead, the `svg` props were what I'd expect for the _light theme's_ Moon icon; the incorrect `path` was the one created for the Moon icon as well.
+The `svg` props were what I'd expect for the _light_ theme's Moon icon instead of the dark theme's Sun icon; the incorrect `path` was the one created for the Moon icon as well.
 React was rendering a weird mix of the two different icons.

 So what was going on?
 I'm still not entirely sure, but as best as I can tell: